It has come to my attention that some of my posts about traveling have convinced people to actually VISIT these places.

 We would drive around Franklin, a beautiful suburb of Nashville, and do some stalking browsing.

-Apparently everyone from Brad Paisley to Carrie Underwood live in this beautiful suburb.
+Apparently, everyone from Brad Paisley to Carrie Underwood lives in this beautiful suburb.

 Behind gated three mile driveways.